Tpw429/Covid-19_Regression_Analysis/README.md

 5. Infection_Data - This file from github repository has updated data from Our World in Data.This file has data about the infections rates,deaths, new case,hospitalization rate, testing dates for different countries.We have filtered the dataset as per project requirements and included data like total cases and total deaths.

 ## Description of Data Exploration Phase

+### Looking at our datasets

+- The below datasets were downloaded in March 2021 and will be used as a static data for the project
-1. Importing data from websites in csv and excel formats
+- 5 Data sets are downloaded from the websites in csv and excel formats
-2. Cleaning data in Jupyter notebook using the following methods:
+- 5 Data sets cleaned in Jupyternotebook
+- 3 different joins will be done in Postgres database
+- 150 Countries are available in the country_vaccinations Dataset which have information about vaccinations at different dates and stages
+- The country_gdp dataset has GDP for 265 countries and territories, and we will use data for only 2019
+- The human_dev_index dataset has HDI for 196 countries and territories, and we will use data for only 2019
+- The world_population dataset has population data for 265 countries,and we will use data for only 2019
+- The Infection_Data dataset has infection data for 213 countries
+- After the basic clenaing we have 67 countries that can be used for the machine learning model
+- 82 Countries have information for people fully vaccinated, but this is a very small percent just 0.2%
+- 150 Countries have received vaccinations as per country_vaccinations dataset
+- 138 Countries have people vaccinated, which means they have received atleast some quantities of the first dose
+- A lot of countries have no information for us form the dataset country_vaccinations, we see that no vaccinations were received, if vaccinations were received they were not administered and in some cases there is absolutely no information for some countries.The Probable reason could be that these countries do not have any means to record data or no proper medical guidance and facilities
+- 44 countries received vaccinations but no future progress recorded is available.

+### The following methods can be implied for making the data ready for machine learning model

-	a.
-Checking Data Types <br/>
+- Checking Data Types <br/>
-	b.
-Replace NaN by 0 <br/>
+- Replace NaN by 0 <br/>
-	c.
-Removing Nan <br/>
+- Removing Nan <br/>
-	d.
-Outlier detection with help of scatter plot <br/>
+- Outlier detection with help of scatter plot <br/>
-	e.
-Editing column names by removing spaces <br/>
+- Editing column names by removing spaces <br/>
-	f.
-Changing column names to match the SQL schema <br/>
+- Changing column names to match the SQL schema <br/>
-	g.
-Filter required columns as some tables contain irrelevant data for project <br/>
+- Filter required columns as some tables contain irrelevant data for project <br/>

-3. Making Database connection to Postgres and sending the cleaned Data Frames from Jupyter notebook to Postgres
-4. Joining tables in postgres to create master data files
-5. Making database connection to Postgres to import the joined tables in Jupyter notebook as new DataFrame.
-6. Using the Data Frame for machine learning

 ## Description of the Analysis Phase
 As data cleaning is the primary requirement for getting a perfect machine learning model we have incorporated the following methods for cleaning data in the individual files.For the project our main focus was to obtain data for GDP,HDI,population and people fully vaccinated for each country so that we can find relations between the data we have.Before sending the data to machine learning the data was cleaned, sent to postgres for storing and joining data as required.The data will help us determine the relation between HDI vs Total cases per million, HDI vs Population,GDP per Capita vs Total Cases per Million,Population Density vs Total Cases per Million,Median Age vs Total Deaths,Aged 70 or older vs Total Deaths,GDP vs Vaccination Rates,HDI vs Vaccincation Rates.